sumukhbh/Todo-List/README.md

-A simple Todo List built using REACT and JSX.
+A Simple Todo List built using React and JSX